-21.2.1 Service and repairs on the cars may only be carried out in the pit lane.
+21.2.1 Service and repairs on the Cars may only be carried out in the pit lane.
 (Please also note art.
+21.2.4 of this chapter is applicable).

-21.2.4 is applicable) Refuelling in and at the pit box and pit lane is absolutely prohibited, during the whole event.
+Refuelling in and at the pit box and pit lane is absolutely prohibited, during the whole Event.

-Pit stops must be carried out in the working lane (not in the pit box)
+Pit stops must be carried out in the working lane (not in the pit box).

-Only longer repairs (e.g. damage/engine change) are allowed to be performed inside of the pit box (at discretion of race director).
-A pitstop with, driver change and/or tyre change and/or brake pads/discs change is NOT considered as a "longer repair".
+Only longer repairs (e.g. damage/engine change) are allowed to be performed inside of the pit box (at discretion of Race Director).

+A pitstop with one or more of following service/repairs, is NOT considered as a "longer repair":